Last updated 31st March, 2025

 Cockroaches are probably the first things that come to your mind when you hear pest control, but they are fairly uncommon in the UK.
 Cockroaches struggle to survive outside and therefore look to take up residence inside where they can.

-They feed and anything from litter to faeces, and while they can survive for months without food, they can only survive for a few days without water.
+They feed on anything from litter to faeces, and while they can survive for months without food, they can only survive for a few days without water.
 Cockroaches prefer humid environments to stick close by to pipes, sinks and stoves.

 Cockroaches are carriers of several diseases which they can pass on through the food that they touch, and we then eat, causing food poisoning and other illnesses.
 Preventing cockroaches is pretty simple and mainly involves keeping places clean and tidy, cleaning regularly and by blocking any unnecessary openings around the home.